 Step 2.
-When you are ready click on the Import button on the left.
+When you are ready click on “Import” on the left menu.

 In this example we will import checking account transactions.
-Column A has Dates so select column A in the drop down for Date and so on.
-If the amounts for your debits and credits are in the same column and the debits are negative amounts choose Debits<0.
-Make sure the data in the Description column is how you want it then click Import.
+Column A has dates listed so select column A in the drop down for “Date” and so on.
+If the amounts for your debits and credits are in the same column and the debits are negative amounts, choose Debits<0.
+Make sure the data in the Description column is how you want it (sometimes banks have a very long description that doesn’t make sense to you-so you may want to change it before importing) then click Import.

 If your CSV file has all twelve months of data, the importer will import all twelve months and you will see all the entries as you open each month.

-Step 4: Click on the orange Deposits tab (lower left) to open the Deposits worksheet and categorize your entries for both main income categories and subcategorized income.
+Step 4: Click on “Deposits” to open the Deposits worksheet and categorize your entries for both main income categories and subcategorized income.

-Step 5: Click on the green Checks tab and categorize your entries for both main expense categories and subcategories.
+Step 5: Click on “Checks” and categorize your entries for both main expense categories and subcategories.

 Repeat this process to import Credit Card transactions then click on the blue Cash&Charges tab (which records all your non-checkbook expenditures) and categorize your entries.
 You’ll notice any payments to credit card companies will be listed on the “Checks” sheet with the amount of your payment listed under column AN.
 You will have to enter your cash transactions manually.